-The Company entered into an Employment Agreement with Mr. Higgins dated January 20, 2020.
-The Agreement provides that employment could be terminated by either party at any time.
-It provided for an initial base salary of \$850,000 and provided for an Annual Performance Award and Multi-year Performance Award.
-The Agreement entitled Mr. Higgins to four weeks of vacation with pay, or such greater amount as the Company's vacation policy applicable to executive officers provides and entitled him to participate in the Company's employee benefit plans, policies, and arrangements applicable to executive officers generally (including, for example, 401(k), health care, vision, life insurance, and disability); in each case, as the same may exist from time to time, as well as such perquisites as may from time to time be made generally available to senior executives of the Company.
+On August 21, 2023, the Company entered into an Employment Agreement with Mr. Kleveland in connection with his appointment as its President and Chief Executive Officer.
+The Agreement provides that employment may be terminated by either party at any time.
+It provides for an annual base salary of \$900,000, an Annual Performance Period ("APP") Award, a Multi-year Performance Period ("MPP") Award, a share-settled restricted stock unit ("RSU") award, a one-time sign-on award in the form of share-settled RSUs, and eligibility to participate in subsequent year APP and MPP programs.
+The Agreement entitles Mr. Kleveland to three weeks of vacation with pay in 2023 and four weeks per calendar year thereafter, or such greater amount as the Company's vacation policy applicable to executive officers provides, and entitles him to participate in the Company's employee benefit plans, policies, and arrangements applicable to executive officers generally (including, for example, 401(k), health care, vision, life insurance, and disability); in each case, as the same may exist from time to time, as well as such perquisites as may from time to time be made generally available to senior executives of the Company.
 The Agreement includes a severance provision that is more fully described below.
-As of December 31, 2020, the Company had not entered into employment contracts with any other NEO.
+As of December 31, 2023, the Company had not entered into employment contracts with any other NEO.

-Structuring the 2021 Compensation Program - Pay for Performance
+Structuring the 2023 Compensation Program - Pay for Performance

-The first step to determining 2021 compensation for NEOs was to establish a total direct compensation target for each executive.
+The first step to determining 2023 compensation for NEOs was to establish a total direct compensation target for each executive.
 The Committee considers benchmarking data as well as the executive's past performance and his or her individual importance to the Company when establishing such targets.
-The Committee considers the total direct compensation target and base salary paid to similarly-situated executives at companies included in its benchmarking group (see page 32).
+The Committee considers the total direct compensation target and base salary paid to similarly-situated executives at companies included in its benchmarking group (see page 29).
 It also notes the mean and median compensation paid to executives in the benchmarking group and compares those amounts to the amounts awarded to the Company's own executives in prior years.

 Once total direct compensation targets are established, the Committee selects the compensation elements to be used, and allocates the targeted compensation among the selected components.
 In making these determinations, the Committee reviews the mix of the compensation paid to executives in the benchmarking group, focusing on long-term and short-term compensation, fixed and variable components, and the ratio of earned compensation paid as equity or cash.
-The Committee determined that the 2021 total direct compensation target opportunities for NEOs would be paid as base salary, and through short-term and long-term incentive compensation awards.
+The Committee determined that the 2023 total direct compensation target opportunities for NEOs would be paid as base salary, and through short-term and long-term incentive compensation awards.
 The Committee then allocated how much of the total direct compensation target would be allocated to each component based on benchmarking data, internal equity and other considerations.

-After the total direct compensation target was allocated among these components, the Committee established the performance measurement metrics and goals against which each NEO's performance would be judged to determine how much of the incentive compensation, if any, would be earned by that NEO at the end of 2021.
+After the total direct compensation target was allocated among these components, the Committee established the performance measurement metrics and goals against which each NEO's performance would be judged to determine how much of the incentive compensation, if any, would be earned by that NEO at the end of 2023.
 Lastly, the Committee determined the form in which each component should be paid, if earned.
-Base salary and the short-term incentive award were both established as cash compensation, while long-term performance incentive awards was determined to be payable in equity.
+Base salary and the short-term incentive award were both established as cash compensation, while long-term performance incentive awards were determined to be payable in equity.

-2021 NEO Compensation Opportunities
+2023 NEO Compensation Opportunities

-Following the structure described above, the Committee established a total direct compensation target for each of the Company's NEOs for 2021 as follows:
+Following the structure described above, the Committee established a total direct compensation target for each of the Company's NEOs for 2023 as follows: